Oklahoma Law Enforcement Memorial

 OLEM – 10N-3-15 NLEOM – 44E31

-John Thomas "Red" Martin - Night Marshal
+John Thomas "Red" Martin - Night City Marshal

-City of Carnegie
+City of Carnegie April 19, 1960

 On Tuesday night April 19, 1960, George Adkins had advised Night City Marshal John Martin, 57, that two men were burglarizing a barn on his father-in-law’s farm, two miles south of Carnegie.
 City Marshal John Martin and George Adkins went to the farm and found one man still in the barn.
 George Adkins stayed in the barn while City Marshal John Martin went to look for the second man.
 City Marshal John Martin observed the second man, Murbus Yarbrough, walking with a shotgun.
 City Marshal John Martin ordered Murbus Yarbrough to stop but Yarbrough kept walking.
 City Marshal Martin then fired at Murbus Yarbrough four times when Yarbrough turned and fired one shot at City Marshal John Martin striking him in the face and neck, killing him.